Michaelpalacce/Server/README.md

 - Look for more information here: https://www.npmjs.com/package/node-pty?activeTab=readme

 #Known Bugs:
-- When handling big folders and uploading at the same time, may display some items twice or fail loading
+- When uploading files while loading a directory the position counter will be messed up and files may not be 100% correct, a refresh will fix it
-- Design on mobile when using the terminal is not optimal
+- Sometimes when cutting a folder after it has been created and uploaded to may result in a not permitted error

 #Future Improvements:
 - Ability to connect to a different server to serve as a connection between your devices and a private instance of the Server Emulator